automated-markets/bsp-protocol/README.md

 Initially, the organisations that would use the BSP Protocol are Building Owners (or agents that represent them), Councils and Central Government (e.g. MHCLG).

 * Building owners feed data into the system
-* Councils reads data about buildings within their jurisdiction
+* Councils read data about buildings within their jurisdiction
 * Central Government reads data about all buildings nationally

 # Setup